Benfotiamina

 Milgamma Mono · Benfogamma

-Type 1 diabetes is an autoimmune disease with destruction of pancreatic beta cells, requiring insulin therapy for survival.
-Typical onset under 30 years, frequently in childhood.
+Type 1 diabetes is an autoimmune disease involving the destruction of the pancreatic beta cells, requiring insulin therapy for survival.
+It typically begins before the age of 30, often in childhood.

 Benfotiamina